What is a foraminotomy?

-Ask your provider about the risks that most apply to you.
+Ask your healthcare provider about the risks that most apply to you.

 How do I get ready for a foraminotomy?

-Talk to your provider about how to get ready for your surgery.
-Ask if you should stop
+Talk to your healthcare provider about how to get ready for your surgery.
+Ask if you

-taking any medicines ahead of time, like blood thinners.
-You’ll need to not eat and
+should stop taking any medicines ahead of time, like blood thinners.
+You’ll need to

 You will be asked to sign a document called an informed consent.
 Your signature on